webdevelopers-eu/javascript-dna/README.md

 >
 > Everybody can write complex code.
 But only few can write [_simple_](https://simple.wikipedia.org/wiki/Occam%27s_razor) code.
 >
 > The desire was to build the system that will understand simple files containing clean (future ECMA6) class declarations or current Javascript prototype definitions without any `define()` and `module.export` trash code.
 Something you are used to from other languages.
-Something where one can express dependencies using __class names__ rather then cryptic ids or file names...
+Something where one can express dependencies using __class names__ rather then cryptic ids or file paths...
 Something like
 ```javascript
 // Contents of file /just/anywhere/file.js
 function Point(x, y) {